Building A Budget With Allocations - All Flexibility Levels

 How Funds are Allocated

-- High School (including Secondary Education Campus and Alternative High Schools: $593/student
+- High School (including Secondary Education Campus and Alternative High Schools: $637/student

-Library MOU Funding: In FY23, the library programming allocation to fund the DC Public Library MOU and district wide electronic library services, is included in the NPS Total Allocation.
-Every school’s specific amount has been locked and is located in the “Local Locked” fund source.
-For more information on library programming including these services, see the library programming budget guide section.
+Library MOU Funding: In FY24, the library programming allocation to fund the DC Public Library MOU and district wide electronic library services, is included in the NPS Total Allocation.
+Every school’s specific amount has been locked as a Level 1 flexibility.

 Administrative Premium Program Guidance